XD-DENG/Spark-practice/README.md

 # Spark Practice

-In this repo, I tried to use Spark (PySpark) to look into a downloading log file in .CSV format.
+In this repo, I try to use Spark (PySpark) to look into a downloading log file in `.CSV` format.
 This repo can be considered as an introduction to the very basic functions of Spark.
 It may be helpful for those who are beginners to Spark.

 Please note:
- - Hadoop will not be inclued into this practice.
+ - Hadoop knowledge will not be covered in this practice.
  - I used single-node mode here.
-Cluster deployment will not be discussed in this project.
+Cluster deployment will not be discussed.

 Additionally, we're using a real log file as sample data in this tutorial and trying to cover some operations commonly used in daily works.
 If you would like to get to know more operations with minimal sample data, you can refer to a seperate script I prepared, [*Basic Operations in PySpark*](https://github.com/XD-DENG/Spark-practice/blob/master/others/basic_operations.py).